abkarim/scrollbar/README.md

 # Text scrolling
 Scroll elements with css animation.
 JavaScript is only used for initiate the animation.
 This scrollbar works without affecting the site performance.
+Click on the **star** to reach more people

 ## [Demo](https://karim-scrollbar.netlify.app/)